stellaboschi/taming-the-magma/en/2026-06-21-bogliasco.md

 ---
-title: "Bogliasco"
+title: "From Bogliasco (Genoa) to the Cognitive Alterity of AI"
-subtitle: "From Bogliasco to the Cognitive Alterity of AI"
+subtitle: "(Explorations)"
 date: 2026-06-21
 project: "Taming The Magma"
 language: "en"